MicrosoftDocs/cpp-docs/docs/mfc/reference/extension-dll-macros.md

 ```
 ### Parameters
  `state`
- A reference to the [AFX_EXTENSION_MODULE Structure](afx-extension-module-structure.md) structure that will contain the state of the extension DLL module after the initialization.
-The state includes a copy of the runtime class objects that have been initialized by the extension DLL as part of normal static object construction executed before `DllMain` is entered.
+ A reference to the [AFX_EXTENSION_MODULE Structure](afx-extension-module-structure.md) structure that will contain the state of the MFC extension DLL module after the initialization.
+The state includes a copy of the runtime class objects that have been initialized by the MFC extension DLL as part of normal static object construction executed before `DllMain` is entered.

  `hModule`
- A handle of the extension DLL module.
+ A handle of the MFC extension DLL module.

 ### Return Value
- **TRUE** if the extension DLL is successfully initialized; otherwise, **FALSE**.
+ **TRUE** if the MFC extension DLL is successfully initialized; otherwise, **FALSE**.

 ### Remarks
  For example: